Lake District road trip inspiration

 Bassenthwaite Lake Viewpoints

-The roads around Bassenthwaite provide numerous places to pause and admire one of the Lake District’s largest lakes, with quieter views on the western side.
+The roads around Bassenthwaite provide several opportunities to enjoy one of the Lake District’s largest lakes, with quieter views away from the busiest central destinations.

 11